 Naturally, there are similarities to which I will just mention.

 Both come with a 2 minute timer and pacer built-in, that help you brush for the right amount of time.

 A battery status indicator is available on both to give some feedback on remaining power.

 Both have water resistant brush handles and come with a 2 year warranty.

-Both have the travel cases with built in charging as mentioned previously as well as the similar cleaning modes they share.
+Both have a travel cases with built-in charging as mentioned previously as well as the similar cleaning modes they share.